-Carefully check the traction drive and adjust it properly, if necessary; refer to Checking the Traction Drive Operation in Setup for more information.
+Carefully check the traction drive and adjust it properly, if necessary; refer to 9 Checking the Traction Drive Operation (page 11) for more information.

-Important: If the machine moves when the traction lever is in the released position, check the traction cable (refer to Checking and Adjusting the Traction Cable) or take the machine to an Authorized Service Dealer for service.
+Important: If the machine moves when the traction lever is in the released position, check the traction cable (refer to Checking and Adjusting the Traction Cable (page 22)) or take the machine to an Authorized Service Dealer for service.

 Important: To operate the traction drive, you must operate the machine with the self-propel feature engaged.
-Refer to Freewheeling or Using the Self-propel Drive.
+Refer to Freewheeling or Using the Self-propel Drive (page 13).

-1. To engage the traction drive, squeeze the left hand (traction) lever to the handgrip (Figure 34).
+1. To engage the traction drive, squeeze the left (traction) lever to the handgrip (Figure 35).